Kbentley8/Note-Taker/README.md

    ![Javascript badge](https://img.shields.io/badge/Made%20with-JavaScript-1f425f.svg)

   ## Description
   This application was made to help users to read and write notes.
 This application utilizes Node.js and  Express.js to connect the client-side server and back-end server and Node.js for it's file system.
-This application is deployed on Heroku.
+Heroku is used to deploy the application.

   ## Table of Contents
   * [Installation](#installation)